google/zetasql/docs/lexical.md

 literal value 77 is coerced into type `INT32` because `77` can be represented by the `INT32` type.

+A integer literal represents a constant value of the [integer data type][integer-data-type].

 ### NUMERIC literals

-You can construct NUMERIC literals using the
-`NUMERIC` keyword followed by a floating point value in quotes.
+You can construct `NUMERIC` literals using the `NUMERIC` keyword followed by a floating point value in quotes.

 Examples: